The Missing Voices Project

 What do we mean by “youth on the margins”?

 We are convinced that the dominant model of youth ministry in North America has excluded young people on the margins for whom God cares deeply.
 We have missed these young people and their voices are missing in our communities of worship.
-We have a few ideas about who this might be, but the beauty of this project is that we will help you discern who has been overlooked in your community, how you can love and serve them, and ultimately be transformed by their presence.
+We have a few ideas about who this might be, but the beauty of this project is that we will help grant participants discern who has been overlooked in their community, how they can love and serve them, and ultimately be transformed by their presence.
 Some examples might include:

 - incarcerated youth